dandi/dandi-hub/README.md

 This is usually caused by a problem with tfstate, it can't be immediately fixed because Amazon Key Management Service objects have a 7-day waiting period to delete.
 The workaround is to change/add a `name` var to the tfvars (ie `jupyerhub-on-eks-2`) Mark the existing KMS for deletion.

+**Show config of current jupyterhub deployment**

+Warning: This is the fully templated jupyterhub.
+Be careful not to expose secrets.
+`helm get values jupyterhub -n jupyterhub`

 ### Connect Jupyterhub proxy to DNS